affilicious/affilicious/readme.txt

 = Can I import existing products from Amazon, eBay and co.? =

 No problem!
-The Amazon importer is already included in Affilicious.
-Other importers can be found as [addons](https://affilicioustheme.de/downloads/category/erweiterungen/?utm_campaign=addons&utm_source=wordpress&utm_medium=faq&utm_content=faq-import-existing-products) in our store.
+You can check out our existing importer as [addons](https://affilicious.com/downloads/category/erweiterungen/?utm_campaign=addons&utm_source=wordpress&utm_medium=faq&utm_content=faq-import-existing-products) in our store.

 = Do my products automatically stay up to date? =